tranthehuuphuc/Bookhub/README.md

 ## Description

-This is a web application project of Group 16, subject Web Application of University of Information Technology.
+This is a web application project of Group 16, subject Web Application of University of Information Technology.<br/>
 This web is to buy, sell and discuss about books.

 ## Getting Started